Order Book Queue Hawkes-Markovian Modeling: Order book representation

 The limit order book is mainly constructed by two elements.
 The first element is the shape of the order book, consisting of all the orders at which prices the market wants to buy (bid price) and the market wants to sell (ask price).
 The bid/ask prices form the bid/ask queues and must be multiples of the tick size, which is the measure of the minimum upward or downward movement of security prices (currently the tick size for all U.S exchanges is \$0.01).
 The second element is the center position of the order book between the best bid price (the highest price the market wants to buy) and the best ask price (the lowest price the market wants to sell).
 The center position of LOB is often referred to as the ``reference price'' and the distance between the best bid and best ask is referred to as ``bid-ask spread''.
 The easiest way to approximate the reference price is to define it as the midpoint of the best bid and best ask, also known as the ``mid price''.
 The order book also includes information on the size of each order, which is the quantity of shares an order attempts to execute.
 See Figure \ref{fig: order book representation} for an example.

-\paragraph{Mathematical Representation} \citet{huang2015simulating} and \citet{huang2017ergodicity} demonstrate a comprehensive overview of the mathematical representations of LOB.
+\paragraph{Mathematical Representation} Huang et al. \cite{huang2015simulating} and Huang \& Rosenbaum \cite{huang2017ergodicity} demonstrate a comprehensive overview of the mathematical representations of LOB.
 Recall the reference price $p_{\text{ref}}(t)$ must lie strictly between the best bid and best ask.
 Let $q_i(t)$ be the size of the ask orders at price level $Q_i$ that is the $i$-th tick strictly above $p_{\text{ref}}(t)$.
 Symmetrically, $q_{-i}(t)$ is the negation of size of the bid orders at price level $Q_{-i}$ that is the $i$-th tick strictly below $p_{\text{ref}}(t)$.

 Formally, let $\alpha$ be the single tick value, then $Q_1 := \min\{n\alpha: n\alpha > p_{\text{ref}}, n \in \mathbb{Z}\}$, $Q_i := Q_1 + (i-1)\alpha$, $\forall i > 1$.
 Similarly, $Q_{-1} := \max\{n\alpha: n\alpha < p_{\text{ref}}, n \in \mathbb{Z}\}$, $Q_{-i} := Q_{-1} - (i-1)\alpha$, $\forall i > 1$.
 See Figure \ref{fig: order book representation} and its caption for an example.